Alvor1991/PP2-Online-Quiz/README.md

     - The website has been tested on the following browsers:

-        - Goolgle Chrome, Safari and Mozilla Firefox
+        - Google Chrome, Safari and Mozilla Firefox

         No appearance, responsiveness or functionality issues.